What is Psilocybin?

 A place of peace in the heart of the Netherlands

-• Protocol: one video session before and one after the retreat
+• Retreat integration : 1-year group video session after the retreat ;

 Why should I go on a psilocybin retreat?